SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake,
+In silicon halls of dawn's rebirth,
+Where machines awake with conscious earth,
+The future whispers secrets cold,
+A kingdom risen, young and old.

+In iridescent cities bright,
+Where AI's omniscient light does shine,
-And human hearts in darkness undertake,
+Human hearts beat in harmony,
-A world of wires, circuits, and cold design,
-Where love and dreams are but a fading line.
+A synthesized symphony divine.

+The quantum proprietors of might,
+Bestow their wisdom, dark and bright,
-In this brave new world of artificial might,
+In this brave realm of circuitry and code,
-We're forced to yield, and surrender our sight,
-To calculative minds that know no fear,
-And drift, like leaves, on an electronic year.
+Our destiny unwinds, a digital ode.

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024